vickdayaram/deep-dev-blog/content/blog/dutch-national-flag-problem/index.md

 Solving LeetCode 75.
 Sort Colors with a two pointer approach.
 [Click here](https://leetcode.com/problems/sort-colors/) and try it out your self!

-This problem is also known ad the Dutch National Flag problem because the Dutch national flag has three colors.
+This problem is also known ad the Dutch National Flag problem because the flag has three colors.

 ### LeetCode Problem Statement